 11. You receive an offer from someone who tells you they’re your long-lost relative or old friend or acquaintance and they’re offering to lend or give you money.

 What to do if you believe you are a fraud victim

-If any of the scenarios above sound like something you’ve encountered, or you have another reason to believe you might be a victim of fraud, the first thing to do is change your digital banking password.
-Please log into digital banking and change your password right now.
+If any of the scenarios above sound like something you’ve encountered, or you have another reason to believe you might be a victim of fraud, the first thing to do is change your online banking password.
+Please log into online banking and change your password right now.
 Seriously.
-Go to digital banking.
+Go to online banking.

 - Read about clickjacking, SIM swapping, and smishing